jerrybach98/chess/README.md

-# chess
+# Chess

-# Connect Four
+A command-line interface (CLI) game that allows up to two players to compete against each other or against a computer AI.
-Chess is a command-line interface (CLI) game that allows two players to compete against each other.
+1 line

 **Live Demo: https://replit.com/@jerrybach98/...